-Beijing is home to over 20 million people and 7 UNESCO World Heritage Sites, detailing the deep and rich ancient imperial past of China.
+Beijing is one of the most appealing cities of the world.
+It is home to over 20 million people and 7 UNESCO World Heritage Sites, detailing the deep and rich ancient imperial past of China.
 Having hosted the 2008 Summer Olympics, Beijing also hosts some of the world’s most futuristic and dazzling structures that undoubtedly cement its status as a rising powerhouse.
 As the cultural and political hub of China, Beijing is often the chosen venue for some of the most important political events of the nation, as well as some of the most stunning performances in the region.

 Popular Destinations in Beijing

-Home to both the traditional and the contemporary, Beijing presents a wide variety of attractions to delight visitors to this diverse city.
+Home to both the traditional and the contemporary, Beijing presents a wide variety of attractions that will delight the young and old alike.
 Some of these major attractions include:

 Forbidden City: Listed as a UNESCO World Heritage Site in 1987, the Forbidden City is the site of the Chinese Imperial Palace of several dynasties, and its sprawling 180 hectares have played host to numerous ceremonies and key political events for over five centuries.
 Since the 15th century, the Forbidden City has played an important role in Beijing’s development, and its central axis running from north to south continues to coincide with that of the third largest city in the world.

-Great Wall of China: The Great Wall of China is widely regarded as one of the Seven Wonders of the Ancient World.
+Great Wall of China: No visit to Beijing can be complete without a trip to the Great Wall of China, widely regarded as one of the Seven Wonders of the Ancient World.
 Designated as a UNESCO World Heritage Site in 1987, the Great Wall of China was built in stages as early as the 7th century BC and was intended to fortify the Chinese empire against external invasions.
 Today, the Great Wall is believed to stretch over 13,000 miles, and remains one of the world’s most popular tourist attractions.

 Beijing National Stadium: Built in 2007 to host the 2008 Summer Olympics, the Beijing National Stadium is located at the Olympic Green, and was the venue for the Opening and Closing Ceremonies of the 2008 Games, among other events.
 The National Stadium was designed by the Swiss architecture firm, Herzog & de Meuron, under consultation with the renowned Chinese artist Ai Weiwei, and is designed to resemble a bird’s nest.